 2. Seated Smith Machine Behind The Neck Shoulder Press

-Behind the neck press, on the other hand, stimulates all the three heads of the shoulder, It also recruits the triceps, traps, and rhomboids.
+However, the behind-the-neck press stimulates all three heads of the shoulder.
+And It also recruits the triceps, traps, and rhomboids.

-The seated behind-the-neck shoulder press with the Smith machine is not recommended, especially if you are a beginner.
-The reason is that, bringing the weight behind your neck under heavy load may place your shoulder joint in a position where it can get damaged.
+The seated behind-the-neck shoulder press with the Smith machine is not recommended for beginners.
+The reason is that if you put too much weight behind your neck, your shoulder joint may get hurt.

 How To Do Smith Machine Behind The Neck Shoulder Press